Lispenard–Rodman–Davenport House: History

 Sometime after Newberry Davenport's demise the house was dramatically altered to conform to more of an estate taste with the addition of a gambrel-roofed second floor, porches and interior changes.
 The roof top ventilator was a functional part introducing the then modern idea of healthful living into the venerable structure.
 The principal (sound-side) rooms on the interior were embellished with new trim in a restrained manner.
 Windows were extended to floor level on the piazza and most sash were replaced with casements with an unusually configured muntin pattern.
 The rear and kitchen rooms remained essentially unaltered in the transformation.
 The property had been reduced in size to only a few acres as a result of the sale of waterfront lots immediately before the house to Adrian Iselin, a New York financier, and Clarksen N. Potter, former Congressman.
 The land level may have been further built up at this time and driveways rerouted.

 When Anna Davenport died in 1913, Adrian Iselin's daughter Georgine acquired the property and lived there occasionally for the next thirty years.
-Colonial Revival style paneling and trim in the parlor and hall were added during her occupancy.
+Colonial Revival-style paneling and trim in the parlor and hall were added during her occupancy.
 With her residence, the house ceased to evolve and became a local historic relic.

+Louis Ferguson, English professor at Adelphi University and a dedicated local historian, purchased the Lispenard–Rodman–Davenport House in 1964 and conducted extensive research on the property.
+Subsequently, he undertook an extensive, multi-year restoration project which uncovered original structural elements, such as hand-hewn beams of its frame and the lime mortar made from local oyster shells used to cement the house's stone walls.
+Ferguson led the effort to have the property officially recognized as a historic landmark.
+In 1986, it was listed on the National Register of Historic Places.